github/docs/content/osmand/widgets/info-widgets.md

 ---

 ## Altitude

+Altitude widget shows the height above sea level.<br>
 An “altitude” is the vertical measurement measured from a specific datum or plane, which is mostly sea level.
-Hence, an altitude is users height from mean sea level (also known as 0 feet).
+Hence, an altitude is users height from mean sea level (also known as 0 feet). <br>

-Altitude widget shows the height above sea level.
-It has three states
+It has three states <br>
-Show – allows user to see altitude widget on the map Hide – allows user to hide altitude widget from the map Collapse – allows user to see altitude widget on the map and hide it when it is not used
+* Show – allows user to see altitude widget on the map <br>
+* Hide – allows user to hide altitude widget from the map <br>
+* Collapse – allows user to see altitude widget on the map and hide it when it is not used <br>

 OsmAnd takes attitude data from a device.
 And the device takes them from the chip which is responsible for GPS